cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 print("accuracy: {:.2f}".format(accuracy))
 ```

-Add code to pickle (you can use other serialization libraries such as joblib) and upload your model to S3. boto3 will need access to valid AWS credentials.
-You should also change "cortex-examples" to your bucket's name:
+Add code to pickle (you can use other serialization libraries such as joblib) and upload your model to S3. boto3 will need access to valid AWS credentials:

 ```python
 # trainer.py